DO-254 Introduction

 DO-254’s Planning Process

-Wise persons know “What gets planned, gets done”.
-Wiser avionics authorities know “What gets planned thoroughly can be assessed more thoroughly”.
+Wise people know “What gets planned, gets done.”
+In the same way, wiser avionics authorities know “What gets planned thoroughly can be assessed more thoroughly.”
 Accordingly, DO-254 requires a detailed planning process consisting of five Plans and four Standards:

 The DO-254 PHAC provides an overview of the avionics system’s hardware, safety criteria with respect to DAL, and planned certification activities as noted in the following figure from AFuzion’s DO-254 training classes:

 A good way to understand the application of DO-254’s four standards is to consider that DO-254 itself covers the more objective (measurable) aspects of the hardware development lifecycle, whereas certain aspects are more subjective yet equally important.
-Those subjective areas are hardware requirements, hardware design, hardware archival, and hardware V&V. Since each avionics project must have its own processes and assessment criteria for these subjective areas, such are specified within the four project-specific Standards thus making these “subjective” aspects “objective” for each project.
+Those subjective areas are hardware requirements, hardware design, hardware archival, and hardware verification and validation (V&V).
+Since each avionics project must have its own processes and assessment criteria for these subjective areas, such are specified within the four project-specific standards thus making these “subjective” aspects “objective” for each project.

 While most of the aviation guidelines are self-contained, DO-254 is unique: because it was originally intended to address all non-software aspects of a system, and there was very little complex hardware logic, numerous adjunct documents were continually added to address the evolving hardware landscape.
 This historical DO-254 evolution is summarized in the following graphic excerpted from AFuzion’s DO-254 training: